Group litigation order: Procedure

 Any party to a claim may apply for a group litigation order to be made before or after issue of the claim.
 A single court will be assigned to manage the GLO.
 A Group Register will then be set up listing all claims which have become part of the GLO.
 Any party to a case may apply to be added or removed from the group register.

 All claims that from part of a GLO will be automatically allocated to the multi-track and will be moved to the management court.
 There is great flexibility in how group litigation may be managed and directions should be tailored to the specific needs of a particular set of claims.

+As a class action, a claimant must explicitly "opt-in" to most claims.
+In 2015 an "opt-out" basis was established for violations of the Competition Act 1998 and Consumer Rights Act 2015.

 Examples

-Notable cases in which such an order has been issued include the McDonald's Hot Drinks litigation in the High Court of Justice Queen's Bench Division, proceedings against the Royal Liverpool Children's Hospital in the Liverpool District Registry, and the case brought by subpostmasters against the Post Office in the British Post Office scandal.
+Notable cases in which such an order has been issued include the McDonald's hot drinks litigation in the High Court of Justice Queen's Bench Division, proceedings against the Royal Liverpool Children's Hospital over the removal of organs, and the case brought by subpostmasters against the Post Office in the British Post Office scandal.

 A full list of current GLOs is available on Her Majesty's Courts Service website.